DENIZE LIPYEAT - 1979 EUROPEAN CHAMPIONSHIPS - LEUVEN, BELGIUM

 A few weeks later In August the European Road Championships were held in Leuven, Belgium.
 Lipyeat would gain her highest placing of ninth in the 500 metres time trial whilst the relay team comprising of herself, Coles, Ronaldson and Sue Carter (selected in favour of Pat Eason and Kathy Smith) would finish a commendable fourth.
 That race marked the end of an era within British female skating that had lasted the best part of 25 years, but now a new era dawned and Lipyeat was very much the spearhead of that.

 The World Championships in 1979 were held in September in Como (road) and Finale Emilia (track), Italy, a week apart.
 Lipyeat was once again selected and skated every distance.
 Her highest placing was 17th in the 10000 metres in Como and 13th in the 3000 metres in Finale Emilia.
-Considering that domestic competitions in Britain usually comprised of just one event for women with 5000 metres being the maximum distance (and even then only really raced for during the British Championships) means that Lipyeats performances were all the more notable.
+Considering that domestic competitions in Britain usually comprised of just one event for women with 5000 metres being the maximum distance (and even then only really raced for during the British Championships) meant that Lipyeats performances were all the more notable.

 In June 1980 the European Track Championships were held in Spoleto, Italy and with only one woman in the national team it was Coles who would represent Great Britain at these championships, but as the remainder of the 1980 season started to unfold so Lipyeat began to establish herself as Britain's number one female skater.